 - They include social offset riders.

 To get the most efficient pricing, many blue-collar policies offer the ability to offset your benefits based on any social assistance you receive by being disabled.
+Known as social insurance supplement riders or SIS riders, this benefit can be very attractive since it reduces the costs of your policy.

 This isn’t a huge negative, as the insured will net the same disability insurance income, regardless of their qualifying for social assistance.